azzeloof/nScope-Matlab-Interface/readme.md

 Note that editing the source requires Matlab 2016, because it was made in the App Designer tool.

-Current version (alpha-0.1) is not suitable for use, as it is missing several important features and is fairly buggy.
+Current version (alpha-0.2) is not suitable for use, as it is fairly buggy.
+Pleanty of features are still on the to-do list.

 Install "nScope Matlab Interface.mlappinstall" in matlab to use.